 A paper by Chu et al. [9] found that feature selection only improved classification performance when expert knowledge was used.
-They compared an ROI method with three datadriven methods: T-test, RFE W-map which removed 3000 voxels in every iteration, and a method using the average absolute t-value in ROIs.
-In contrast to our work, Chu et al. found for AD-CN and MCI-CN classification improvement using some ROIs based on prior knowledge, but no improvement using any of the data-driven methods.
-The frequency maps shown in [9] for T-test and RFE W-map show the same pattern as we found in our work.
-For the T-test method the selected voxels were concentrated in the hippocampus and medial temporal lobe, while the RFE W-map method showed a more dispersed pattern of selected voxels.
+They compared an ROI method with three data-driven methods: T-test, RFE W-map, which removed 3000 voxels in every iteration, and a method using the average absolute t-value in ROIs.
+In contrast this study, Chu et al. found for AD-CN and MCI-CN classification improvement using some ROIs based on prior knowledge, but no improvement using any of the data-driven methods.
+The frequency maps shown in [9] for T-test and RFE W-map show the same pattern as we found in this study.
+For the T-test method, the selected voxels were concentrated in the HC and medial TL, while the RFE W-map method showed a more dispersed pattern of selected voxels.
 Our results suggest that data-driven feature selection methods do have potential to improve classification performance and are worth to be investigated further.

-The performance improvements due to feature selection shown in this work could possibly be improved, e.g. by further optimizing the proposed methods to make them more robust or by exploring new methods.
-Such new methods could include feature reduction or regularization methods, for example one could incorporate principal component analysis [44], [45], sparse regression [46], [47] or spatial regularization [48], [49].
+The performance improvements due to feature selection shown in this study could possibly be improved, e.g., by further optimizing the proposed methods to make them more robust or by exploring new methods.
+Such new methods could include feature reduction or regularization methods, for example, one could incorporate principal component analysis [44], [45], sparse regression [46], [47], or spatial regularization [48], [49].